strozfriedberg/lightgrep/README.md

 ##### Binary pattern files

 Lightgrep performs considerable analysis on a pattern set prior to searching input for the patterns.
 This can take a few seconds, even minutes, for large pattern sets, which can be tedious if you need to run the same searches repeatedly (especially in distributed computing scenarios).
-To mitigate this, lightgrep can output the search logic for a pattern set as a binary file, with `lightgrep -c prog --binary keywords.txt > keywords.bin` and then take that binary file for searching with `lightgrep --program-file keywords.bin file_to_search`, skipping any need to parse, analyze, and compile the patterns.
+To mitigate this, lightgrep can output the search logic for a pattern set as a binary file, with `lightgrep -c program --binary keywords.txt > keywords.bin` and then take that binary file for searching with `lightgrep --program-file keywords.bin file_to_search`, skipping any need to parse, analyze, and compile the patterns.

 ![Demonstration of saving a binary pattern file and then using it for a search](documentation/gifs/binary_file.gif)